 How does your background qualify you for this office?

-I would be privileged to serve NAN as President and feel my background provides a strong foundation for that role.
-Currently, I oversee a large clinical program and research portfolio at the United States Military’s flagship hospital.
+I would be privileged to serve you as NAN President and feel my background provides a strong foundation for that role.
+I oversee a large clinical program and research portfolio at the US Military’s flagship hospital.
 Somewhat unusual is the range of specialties within our group.
-We have physicians from five different medical specialties, multiple rehabilitation providers including speech pathologists, audiologists, physical and occupational therapists, art and recreational therapists, and health and rehabilitation psychologists and neuropsychologists.
+We have physicians from five different medical specialties, rehabilitation providers including speech pathologists, audiologists, physical and occupational therapists, art and recreational therapists, health and rehabilitation psychologists and neuropsychologists.
 One of my jobs is making sure that our 18-specialty staff works in an integrated, coordinated way despite any differences in perspective.
-In the hospital as a whole, I represent our multidisciplinary staff from the only Directorate in the hospital focused solely on one disease state, in its interaction with the Directorates of Surgery, Medicine, Behavioral Health and others.
+In the hospital as a whole, I represent our multidisciplinary staff from the only Directorate focused solely on one disease state, in its interaction with the Directorates of Surgery, Medicine, Behavioral Health and others.
 In short, I am reliant every day on strong communication skills, the ability to negotiate effectively, broker compromise when needed, educate peers and coordinate efforts towards a single focus—the care of our patients.